mongodb/docs-worker-pool/README.md

 See the [spec doc](https://docs.google.com/document/d/1XZOuuGmozcLQRSDitx0UWhZzJaS4opR1JVwZqDp-N4g/edit?usp=sharing) for more details.

 ## Branches
 Development in this repository can be done via forks or branches.
-Currently, we support an `integration` and `master` branch, in addition to a `meta` branch.
-In general, the development workflow is to open pull requests against `integration`, and to promote `integration` to `master` after testing prior to a release.
+Currently, we support a `master` branch and `meta` branch.
+In general, the development workflow is to open pull requests against `master`, and to test `master` prior to creating new tags for a release.

 In general, the git workflow within this repository loosely follows https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow .